mtvz42/Breast_Cancer_Prediction/README.md

 - Extra trees
 - XGBoost

-After an initial Exploratory Data Analysis, the models are tested and saved as pickle files.
+After an initial Exploratory Data Analysis, the models are trained and saved as pickle files.
 Once performance has been assessed, the predicted data from the best model is analysed.
 This notebook is part of the required perr-graded assignment for the Coursera IBM Machine Learning Professional Certificate.